 Latavius Murray – NO (9) RB 33/ OVERALL 82

 Goal-line role on one of the best offenses in the league and a Kamara injury away from RB1 value.
-Should be a solid flex most weeks with positive game script.
+Should be a solid flex most weeks with a positive game script.

 Matt Breida – SF (4) RB ADP 37/ OVERALL 98